Winaung74/MScFECapstoneproject/README.md

 It contains python sample code, that demonstrates swing trading using a combination of volatility analysis with GARCH model for S&P 500 or other target stock and reinforcement machine learning

-      Capstone is the Main program
+      Machine Learning Codes -  This module has one subfolder name Stock Data, which has historical stock prices in excel format.

-      Garch Model  - This module allows user to enter his/her choice of stock or Index ticker through python code and get results for summary statistical and volatility data with output diagrams.
+      Garch Model  - This module has two files one with 365 days S&P 500 and 30 days S&P 500 summary statistical and volatility data with output diagrams.

 The project has been developed in Mac OS in Python 3.6 environment